Queer Residency Seyðisfjörður — KIN MAKING

 costs

-- A fee of 120.000 ISK (Icelandic Krona, roughly 820EUR) - for housing and studios space for the full 6 weeks and flyers/ posters for events - is to be paid in advance to Heima Collective to secure your space and is nonrefundable
+- A fee of 120.000 ISK (Icelandic Krona, roughly 820EUR) - for housing and studios space for the full 6 weeks and flyers/ posters for events - a 50% non refundable deposit is required to secure your place and costs must be paid in full to Heima Collective before the start of the residency

 - Participants are responsible for their own travel, food, materials and miscellaneous expenses